MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/.github/CONTRIBUTING.md

 #### Creating/Updating screenshots

-The screenshot being used by some instructions are organized the following way, a folder located under `AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/images` with the module number.
-In the cases where modules have more than one lab, a suffix will be added to the module name folder to identify it with the related lab.
-Example: `m5-enablingci`
+The screenshot being used by some instructions are organized the following way, a folder located under `AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/images` with the lab number.

 ![Github Repo showing images folder](images/image_folder_location.png)